Late Middle Ages: Eastern Europe

-The state of Kievan Rus' fell during the 13th century in the Mongol invasion.
-The Grand Duchy of Moscow rose in power thereafter, winning a great victory against the Golden Horde at the Battle of Kulikovo in 1380.
-The victory did not end Tartar rule in the region, however, and its immediate beneficiary was the Grand Duchy of Lithuania, which extended its influence eastwards.
+Kievan Rus' fell as a result of the 13th-century Mongol invasions.
+The Grand Principality of Moscow became the dominant Russian principality thereafter, winning a great victory against the Golden Horde at the Battle of Kulikovo in 1380.
+However, the victory did not end Tatar rule in the region and its immediate beneficiary was the Grand Duchy of Lithuania, which extended its influence eastwards.

-Under the reign of Ivan the Great (1462–1505), Moscow became a major regional power, and the annexation of the vast Republic of Novgorod in 1478 laid the foundations for a Russian national state.
-After the Fall of Constantinople in 1453, the Russian princes started to see themselves as the heirs of the Byzantine Empire.
-They eventually took on the imperial title of Tzar, and Moscow was described as the Third Rome.
+During the reign of Ivan the Great (1462–1505), Moscow became a major regional power, and the annexation of the Republic of Novgorod in 1478 laid the foundations for a Russian national state.
+After the fall of Constantinople in 1453, the Russian princes started to see themselves as the heirs of the Byzantine Empire.
+They eventually took on the imperial title of tsar, and Moscow was described as the Third Rome.